microsoft/devsquad-dataops/lab-files/HOL step-by-step - DataOps.md

 ### Task 2: Understanding BDD tests

-> This task has the succesful completion of Excersise 3 as prerequiste
+> **Prerequiste for this task:** Succesful completion of Excersise 3

+Objective of this Task: Review how a Pipeline test was configured and explore the results of the BDD execution.

+First review how the DevOps pipeline was defined:

   1. Go to the repositoy that was created as part the Exercise 3, Task # and open the templates folder, were you will see 3 yml files.